 The MDSC believes every individual with Down syndrome can become not just a self-advocate, but a strong self-advocate.
 We do this by making the empowerment of self-advocates a major component of all our programs for teens and young adults.
 This includes the following:

 The AIM: Teen and Young Adult Program provides fun, inclusive, interactive events each month for teens and young adults ages 13-22.
 AIM participants develop leadership and self-advocacy skills; build social relationships with peers; and grow confidence in an encouraging environment.

 The Self-Advocate Advisory Council (SAAC) is open to young adults and adults ages 21 and up.
 Council members help direct the MDSC on how our organization should best serve the teen and adult population.
 In doing so, members develop key skills for becoming future leaders in the MDSC and the community.

-The Self-Advocate Workshop Track is one of several tracks available to attendees of our Annual Conference in Worcester every March.
+The Annual Conference for Self-Advocates is one of several tracks available to attendees of our Annual Conference in Worcester every March.
 During a full day of workshops, self-advocates have an opportunity to network and share experiences, strengthen their self-advocacy skills, and learn about the importance of leading a healthy life and building meaningful relationships.